NIH-NCPI/ncpi-fhir-ig/input/pagecontent/example-research-study-baylor-cmg.md

     }
 }
 ```
 This provides a way to search for research studies who are sponsored by the consortium of interest.
+Perhaps even more importantly, this reference is actually a valid path to the entity being referred to.
+In this case, it's a local reference to the Organization, *CMG Research Consortium* and is a valid Path to that specific resource.

 Another key component is participant data.
 We'll define the actual study group below, but it is an important part of the Study and is, therefore, required.
 We've added restrictions to require enrollment to have a single StudyGroup.
 We've done this to enforce proper implementation of the model itself.
 If there are different combinations of participant enrollment, those should be captured as substudies whose "partOf" property points to this study.
-For this particular study's enrollment, we expect that StudyGroup to consist of the entire population associated with the study at hand.
+For this particular study's enrollment, we expect that particular StudyGroup to consist of the entire population associated with the study at hand.

 ```json
 {